DysAnia1013/LC_Mod/BepInEx/plugins/HolographicWings-LethalExpansion/README.md

 Then send the "LogOutput.log" file from the "Lethal Company\BepInEx\" folder in the bug report.

 ## Known issues :
-- Hoarding big killed when grabbed an item from a mine don't drop the item that make it irrecoverable.
+- Hoarding bug killed when grabbed an item from a mine don't drop the item that make it irrecoverable.
-- When deadline remaining days is over 3 days, outside monsters spawn more.
+- When deadline remaining days is over 3 days, outside monsters spawns more.
 - Landmines stills bip if a player walk on them when theres already an item placed on it.
-- Landmine instand explode when a player walk on them (Vanilla bug).
+- Landmine instand explode when a player walk on them (Vanilla bug) use [LandmineFix](https://thunderstore.io/c/lethal-company/p/TheBeeTeam/LandmineFix/) by TheBeeTeam.
-- Kicking a client after timeout is not working.

 ## Changes :
+- 1.3.25
+    - Fixed README link to default modules.
+- 1.3.24
+    - Allow custom scripts from a DLL.
+	- Moved Wateridge and default scraps to an [independent mod](https://thunderstore.io/c/lethal-company/p/HolographicWings/LEDefaultModules/).
+- 1.3.23
+    - Fixed WhoopieCushion.
+- 1.3.22
+	- Fixed issue where Noisemakers wouldn't play for other players.
+	- Added a lot more support for contributing.
+- 1.3.21
+	- Fixed a missing field in custom Noisemakers scraps.
+- 1.3.20
+	- Added DamagePlayer and AudioOutputInterface to scrap components whitelist.
 - 1.3.19
 	- Added a blacklist field for custom scraps and moons.
 (Need testing)
 	- Added a security against embed modules overwriting.